aqiu384/megaten-database/docs/p3r/ave-walkthrough.md

 * Hermit Rank 10
 ##### Evening
 * Empress Reading 1 (Academics +2, 1 note)
+  * Talk to Mitsuru by the 2F bookshelf
 ---
 #### Mon 7/27
 ##### Evening
 * Aeon Gardening 1
+  * Talk to Aigis by the stairs
 ---
 #### Tue 7/28
 ##### Evening